kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 increases user cost and slows down user jobs, both unpleasant impacts.
 Optimizations like this one have the potential to dramatically reduce the cost of scheduling in these scenarios.

-We are also working on gang scheduling (in addition to other forms of multi-pod scheduling), which will give us a way to consider multiple pods at the same time.
-"Opportunistic batching" provides a starting point for these mechanisms by providing signatures and batching, both necessary foundational mechanisms, and including them initially in a simple way.
+Gang scheduling and other multi-pod scheduling mechanisms require a way to consider multiple pods at the same time.
+Opportunistic batching provides a starting point by introducing signatures and batch state reuse, both foundational mechanisms, and including them in a transparent and incremental way.

-Another change is the shift towards 1-pod-per-node in batch and ML environments.
-Many of these environments (among others) only attempt to run a single user pod on each node, along with a complement of daemon set pods.
-This simplifies our scheduling needs significantly, as it allows to reuse not only filtering, but also scoring results.
+A common pattern in batch and ML environments is to run a single user pod on each node alongside a complement of daemonset pods.
+For these workloads, once a pod is placed on a node, that node is full and can be skipped for subsequent pods.
+This allows the scheduler to reuse not only filtering but also scoring results, reducing per-cycle cost.

 ### Goals